 Token2 is another brand, from Switzerland, it offers cheaper version both with a U2F only model as well as more advance ones that add TOTP and other options.

-OnlyKey is another interesting product, that offer a U2F key compatible FIDO2 with also exclusive feature like static password storage and PIN protection from hardware side.
+OnlyKey is another interesting product, that offer a U2F key compatible FIDO2 with also exclusive feature like multiple static password storage and PIN protection from hardware side.
 It’s possible thanks to a 6 buttons design.
 Thus it might be slightly more complicated to use.

 One Time Password (OTP) apps